History of personal computers: BASIC and Microsoft

 The BASIC programming language had been created in 1963 at Dartmouth College as a language intended for students not in scientific fields of study, in order to widen the appeal of computers.
 Previous languages were often quite difficult to learn and only those with a particular interest in computer science would do so.
 BASIC was well suited to minicomputers due to very low memory requirements and became a widely known language.
 The ease of use combined with low memory demands and widespread adoption made BASIC an attractive language for the microcomputers that would follow.

 Paul Allen heard about the upcoming MITS Altair 8800 microcomputer kit in late 1974 from a magazine and showed it to his friend Bill Gates.
 The duo had experience with computers and had previously formed an enterprise that built a computer for processing city traffic data.
 They recognised the relevance that the BASIC language might have and boldly offered to demonstrate a BASIC for the Altair to MITS, despite having neither BASIC or access to an Altair.

 Allen developed an Altair emulator for a minicomputer and with the assistance of friend Monte Davidoff they were able to write a BASIC interpreter on punched tape, which had 25 commands and fit in 4 KB of memory.
-Allen flew to a meeting with MITS and amazingly the interpreter worked despite never having been tested on a real Altair.
-MITS then agreed to distribute BASIC and Microsoft would produce three different versions, adding an edition that required 8K of memory and an "expanded" edition with more features.
+Allen flew to Albuquerque, NM for a meeting with MITS and amazingly the interpreter worked despite never having been tested on a real Altair.
+Subsequently, Microsoft was founded in Albuquerque when MITS agreed to distribute BASIC.
+Microsoft would produce three different versions, adding an edition that required 8K of memory and an "expanded" edition with more features.

 Microsoft was co-founded by Allen and Gates in 1976 to sell BASIC products to the personal computer market.
 New versions of Microsoft BASIC were produced with greater sophistication and BASIC was ported to several CPUs and architectures.
 Microsoft BASIC was widely used in many machines of the 1970s and 1980s including the Apple II and Commodore 64, although it was sometimes branded under a different name.

 In many home computers BASIC was supplied on a ROM chip and it was commonplace for machines to start BASIC as standard as the first program the user saw on switching the machine on.
 While it was a popular implementation, Microsoft BASIC was not the only variation to be in use.
 The free Tiny BASIC was designed in 1975 as a direct response to Microsoft and many more would follow.
 Several computer manufacturers chose to supply their own BASIC with varying degrees of compatibility between them.
 BASIC software listings were commonly supplied with changes required for different microcomputer versions.
 In particular, methods of producing graphics and sound were rarely standard across BASIC implementations.